How to deal with a Supreme Court Financial Statement (Form F8)

-In addition, attach any of the following documents that apply to you:
+Also attach any of these documents that apply to you:

 - If you're an employee: your most recent statement of earnings, showing your total earnings (including overtime) paid so far this year, or a letter from your employer that says what your total earnings (including overtime) are so far this year, and what your annual salary is.

 - If you're getting Employment Insurance (EI) benefits: copies of the three most recent benefit statements (the cheque stubs).

 - If you're getting workers' compensation benefits: copies of the three most recent benefit statements.